yijunyu/trusted-programming.github.io/2021-02-07/blog.md

 [(AAAI'21)](https://arxiv.org/abs/2009.09777) by an innovation on Tree-based Capsule Networks.

-Earlier, we have used cross-language datasets to show that the learnt model of one language is applicable to another programming language.
-For example, using the Rosetta Code datasets from Github, we show it possible to obtain 86\% accuracy for algorithm classification (Java to C) [(SANER'19)](https://github.com/bdqnghi/bi-tbcnn), and cross-language API mapping
+Earlier, we have used cross-language datasets to show that the learned model of one language applies to another programming language.
+For example, using the
+Rosetta Code datasets from Github, we show it possible to obtain 86\% accuracy for algorithm classification (Java to C) [(SANER'19)](https://github.com/bdqnghi/bi-tbcnn), and cross-language API mapping